-He first joined the Stars in 2016 while he continued playing with the Scottish National League side, Dundee Comets on a two-way contract and also icing with the Dundee Stars Under 20’s.
+He first joined the Stars in 2016, while he continued playing with Scottish National League side, Dundee Comets on a two-way contract and also whilst icing with the Dundee Stars Under 20’s.

 Kris has developed a lot over the past four years and has become an integral part of the Stars defence core.

-Last season, Inglis picked up six assists and featured in 26 matches, after a tough year of battling injuries.
+In the 2019-2020 season, Inglis picked up six assists and featured in 26 matches, after a spell on the side lines with injury.

-The 22-year-old also boasts two winners medals after helping the Comets to lift both the 2017-2018 SNL League and Playoff Championships.
+The 22-year-old also boasts two winners’ medals after helping the Comets to win both the 2017-2018 SNL League and Playoff Championships.

-As Inglis has continued to improve, Pacha has also expanded his plans for him and wants Kris to take on a bigger role in the coming season.
+As Inglis has continued to improve, Pacha has also expanded his plans for him and wants the Scot to take on a bigger role in the coming season.